Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 Trust me, that’s a guaranteed recipe for failure.

-Real success in a new marketplace isn’t about translation; it’s about localization.
-This means completely adapting your product page to fit the local culture, slang, and search behavior.
-Your product needs to feel like it belongs there, not like it’s some clunky foreign import.
+Real success in a new marketplace is all about adapting your product page to fit the local culture, slang, and search behavior.

 The keywords that bring you sales in the US might be completely invisible in Germany or Japan.
 Shoppers in different countries search differently, care about different features, and respond to totally different messaging.
 A direct translation almost always misses the nuances that drive clicks and sales.